itversity/data-engineering-courses/docs/005 Setup Application Tables and Data in Postgres Database.md

+# Setup Application Tables and Data in Postgres Database

 * Overview of Postgres Database Server and pgAdmin
 * Overview of Database Connection Details
 * Overview of Connecting to External Databases using pgAdmin